 Jacquelyne Thoni Howard is the Manager of Technology Initiatives at Newcomb College Institute.
 She earned a B.A. in History from Loyola University New Orleans, and a M.A. in History from the University of San Diego.
 She is in the process of earning a Ph.D. in U.S. History with an emphasis in Borderlands History from Fordham University.
 She is currently writing a dissertation, titled “Reading the ‘Bans’: Marriage and Kinship Practices in French Colonial Louisiana’s Lower Mississippi Valley Borderlands, 1680-1780.”
 She researches the development of families in North American Borderlands and also specializes in the digital humanities.
-Jacquelyne’s professional experience includes more than eight years of experience working in instructional technology as a digital researcher, technology project manager, learning management system administrator, and online educator.
+Jacquelyne’s professional experience includes more than eight years of experience working in instructional technology as an instructional designer, technology project manager, learning management system administrator, and online educator.

 “A Productive Colony: Threats to French Imperial Priorities and the Development of Families in Early French Colonial Louisiana’s Lower Mississippi Valley Borderlands,” Le Journal, vol. 32, no. 4, Fall, 2016, p 3-19.